danielatuesta55/pandas-challenge-JDAP/README.md

 ### Inside of this repository

 The reader will encounter my solution to the homework assignment Pandas-challange.
 The repository is organized in folders and a README.md (The file you are currently reading).
+Please specifically look at the analysis portion of the excercise.
 Here is the list of the folders and its contents so you can navigate through them.

 1. Images: In this folder you will find the images for the instructions provided by the institution. *You can skip this folder if you want*.
 2. HeroesOfPymoli: In this folder you will find all the solutions for the HeroesOfPymoli excercise.
 Insided the folder you will find two other folders and one ipynb file: